vstinner/hachoir/hachoir-core/doc/hachoir-api.rst

    >>> stream = StringInputStream(data)
    >>> root = MyFormat(stream)

-This example present many interresting features of Hachoir.
+This example presents many interesting features of Hachoir.
 First of all, you can see that you can have two or more levels of fields.
 Here we have a tree with two levels: